rolandtoth/Blog/input/productivity-boosting-utilities-windows/index.md

 AutoText lacks many advanced features that big players have but for me it is just enough what it offers.

 [Lintalist](http://lintalist.github.io/) is also promising.
-As of the features, it is somewhere between AutoText and Breevy, with some useful unique featues (e.g. hotkeys for abbreviations, instant search).
+As of the features, it is somewhere between AutoText and Breevy, with some useful unique features (e.g. hotkeys for abbreviations, instant search).

 Recently I found [FastKeys](https://www.fastkeysautomation.com/) (commercial) which also has a text expander module.
 I almost switched to it but AutoText fits for me better.